SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/661#9](https://judge.softuni.org/Contests/Practice/Index/661#9).

-## Nested Loops with more complex logic – problems
+## Nested Loops with More Complex Logic – Problems

 **The last** (sixth) problem of the "Programming Basics" Practical Exam requires using of **several nested loops and more complex logic inside them**.
 The problems examine participants' ability to **think algorithmically** and to solve non-trivial coding problems that require nested loops with more complex logic and calculations.
 Here are a few examples of exam problems.